diegohaz/constate/README.md

   return { count, increment };
 }

-// 2️⃣ Wrap your hook with the createUseContext factory const useCounterContext = createUseContext(useCounter);
+// 2️⃣ Wrap your hook with the createContextHook factory const useCounterContext = createContextHook(useCounter);

 function Button() {
   // 3️⃣ Use context instead of custom hook